bordonj/epicodus-AnimalShelterAPI/README.md

 ## API Endpoints
 Upon running the command `dotnet run` in the `AnimalShelter` directory, please use Postman to access the different API endpoints
-Note: the keyword in brackets designates the specific `CRUD` functionality per endpoint
+- the keyword in brackets designates the specific `CRUD` functionality per endpoint

   - [READ] -- to view ALL animals, send a `GET` request to `/api/animals`
   - [CREATE] -- to create a new animal available at the shelter, send a `POST` request to `/api/animals`